British Columbia Provincial Nominee Program – Tech Pilot Occupation List 2017

-British Columbia technology sector is currently demanding technology talent to cope up with the peak demand of skilled technical experts.
-The province’s economic growth has been remarkably gained by the technology sector.
-The BC PNP Tech Pilot stream allows for attracting more immigrants to the province and help the sector grow more.
+The British Columbia technology sector is currently in high demand for technology talent to meet the peak demand for skilled technical experts.
+The technology sector has driven the province’s economic growth.
+The BC PNP Tech Pilot stream enables the province to attract more immigrants and supports the sector’s growth.

-What is the purpose of BC Tech Pilot?
+What is the purpose of the BC Tech Pilot?

-The British Columbia Provincial Nominee Program Tech Pilot helps in attracting skilled workers and meeting the demand of tech talent in the technology sector of the province.
+The British Columbia Provincial Nominee Program’s Tech Pilot helps attract skilled workers and meet the demand for tech talent in the province’s technology sector.

-The BC PNP Tech Pilot aims at attracting tech talent and also developing them accordingly.
+The BC PNP Tech Pilot aims to attract and develop tech talent accordingly.

 Features of the British Columbia PNP Tech Pilot

-The staff at BC PNP Tech Pilot actively works with the employers of tech industries of the province to understand their demands.
-The BC PNP Tech Pilot staff also provide pathways to fast-track permanent residency pathways for skilled workers in demand.
+The staff at BC PNP Tech Pilot actively works with employers in the province’s tech industries to understand their needs.
+The BC PNP Tech Pilot staff also provide pathways to fast-track permanent residency for skilled workers in demand.

-The features of BC PNP Tech Pilot are:
+The features of the BC PNP Tech Pilot are:

 • Weekly invitations are held for registered candidates.
-This helps employers to keep looking for the demands that need to be filled in the 32 key occupations listed
+This helps employers continue to look for the demands that need to be filled in the 32 key occupations listed.

 What is it about Weekly Invitations?

-To meet the growing demands of the province’s tech sector, more invitations need to be issued for eligible talent holding a valid job offer.
+To meet the growing demands of the province’s tech sector, more invitations should be issued to eligible talent holding a valid job offer.

-The 32 in-demand occupation identified by the BC PNP Tech Pilot and candidates deemed qualified in these occupations will be invited to apply on a weekly basis.
+The 32 in-demand occupations identified by the BC PNP Tech Pilot and candidates deemed qualified in these occupations will be invited to apply every week.
 Their unique National Occupation Code (NOC) identifies these 32 occupations.

 The National Occupation Code (NOC) for Tech Pilot Occupation List 2017